RavenSystem/AsusWRT-Merlin/README.md

 service stop_conn_diag
 ```

-... to the end of this file:
+... to the end of this file...
 ```shell
 /jffs/scripts/services-start
 ```

+... and restart router.